Dec 29, 2012

 According to the Mozarteum, this portrait was done in 1826, but Johann Evangelist Engl's attribution of this miniature is false.
 Since Thomas Spitzer already died on 15 August 1821, the portrait must be a work of Franz Spitzer (Julius Leisching: "Die Bildnis-Miniaturen des Salzburger Museums", Salzburger Wacht, Nr.
 39, 15).

-In early 2010, Günther G. Bauer published his book Mozart.
-Geld, Ruhm und Ehre, in which he claims to shed light on Mozart's finances.
-Bauer's book is one of the worst Mozart books in recent years and a true example of what today's fake Mozart scholarship can lead to.
-Bauer presents an endless heap of pointless speculation on Mozart's expenses that have no basis in archival research and no connection whatsoever with primary sources.
-One of the worst flaws of Bauer's book is the fact that he naively takes his data on Mozart's income from Maynard Solomon's Mozart biography, not realizing that Solomon's numbers themselves are the result of ill-informed presumptions and flawed estimates.
-Bauer's book is basically a huge waste of money which Bauer mistakes for a pathbreaking study in cultural history.
-The most entertaining parts in Bauer's opus are definitely the ones where he tries to apply his imaginary research skills to deal with special issues of Mozart's finances.
-In the chapter titled "Goldene Uhren, Schmuck und Tabatieren" ("Gold Watches, Jewelry and Tobacco Boxes") Bauer claims to have identified the jeweler who made Constanze Mozart's pearl necklace and its valuable clasp.
-His line of argument is absolutely priceless.
+In early 2010, Günther G. Bauer published a book entitled Mozart.
+Geld, Ruhm und Ehre, in which he claimed to shed light on Mozart's finances.
+Bauer's book was one of the worst Mozart books in recent years and a true example of what today's fake Mozart scholarship can lead to.
+Bauer presented an endless heap of pointless speculation on Mozart's expenses that had no basis in archival research and no connection whatsoever with primary sources.
+One of the worst flaws of Bauer's book was the fact that he naively took his data on Mozart's income from Maynard Solomon's Mozart biography, not realizing that Solomon's numbers themselves were the result of ill-informed presumptions and flawed estimates.
+Bauer's book was basically a huge waste of money which Bauer mistook for a pathbreaking study in cultural history.
+The most entertaining parts in Bauer's opus were definitely the ones where he tried to apply his imaginary research skills to deal with special issues of Mozart's finances.
+In the chapter titled "Goldene Uhren, Schmuck und Tabatieren" ("Gold Watches, Jewelry and Tobacco Boxes") Bauer claimed to have identified the jeweler who made Constanze Mozart's pearl necklace and its valuable clasp.
+His line of argument was absolutely priceless.

 In one of his legendary begging letters to Michael von Puchberg Mozart refers to a "Galanteriewarenhändler" (owner of a fancy store) located at the Stock im Eisen, whom he owed 100 gulden.
-Bauer arbitrarily identifies this merchant as Johann Georg Haas who ran a "Galanteriewarenhandlung" named "The King of Hungary" in the house No. 1093 (from 1795 until 1821 No. 1159) on the Graben opposite St. Stephen's Cathedral.
+Bauer arbitrarily identified this merchant as Johann Georg Haas who ran a "Galanteriewarenhandlung" named "Zum König von Ungarn" in the house No. 1093 (from 1795 until 1821, No. 1159) on the Graben opposite St. Stephen's Cathedral.
 Bauer located an interesting list of goods that were available at Haas's shop.

 Curiously, Bauer turns the name Haas into "Häas", an error which was obviously caused by two scratches above the first "a" in Haas's name on the printing plate of the above list.